aldolat/pinboard-bookmarks/README.md

 ### 1.2 ###

+* Added the number of retrieved items in debug section.
 * Added option to select the type of list (bullet or numeric list).
 * Added option to get bookmarks labeled with the source, like from:pocket
 * Added option to display debugging informations to admins only.